 Mules and Borax: A Death Valley Legacy

-Reminders of the iconic 20 Mule Team, symbol of Death Valley, remain near The Oasis at Death Valley today
+Reminders of the iconic 20 Mule Team, a symbol of Death Valley, remain near The Oasis at Death Valley today.

 Those of a certain age might recall this mule team from the long-running Death Valley Days television series and its sponsor, 20 Mule Team Borax.
 You might even have a box of the detergent booster in your laundry room.